 where $F_{g,k}(d) = \frac{(k+1)!}{2^{r_d - 2k} r_d^{k}} \cdot \sqrt{\frac{2\pi}{r_d}}$. \end{theorem}

 Note that the function $F_{g,k}$ controlling the rate of convergence depends only on $k$ and $g$.
 For $k = 0$ (i.e. for high degree embeddings of curves), Theorem \ref{thm:normalDistributionIntro} was observed by Ein, Erman, and Lazarsfeld in \cite[Proposition A]{EinErmanLaz} using an explicit formula for the Betti numbers.
-They conjectured that the same should hold for higher dimensional varieties.
+They conjectured that a similar statement should hold for higher dimensional varieties.
 As heuristic evidence for the conjecture, they demonstrate that the rows of a sequence of ``randomly chosen" Betti tables become normally distributed as $d \to \infty$.
-Some other special cases of normally distributed Betti numbers appear in \cite{BEGY20, Bruce, ErmanYang}
+Some other special cases of normally distributed Betti numbers appear in \cite{BEGY20, Bruce, ErmanYang}.

-To prove Theorem \ref{thm:mainIntro}, we use Erman's technique from \cite{Erman}.
+To prove Theorem \ref{thm:mainIntro}, we use Erman's technique from \cite{Erman}, leveraging the powerful results from \cite{EinNiuPark}.
 In particular, we study the limiting behavior of the Hilbert numerator of the homogeneous coordinate ring of $\Sigma_k(C,L_d)$.
 For Theorem \ref{thm:normalDistributionIntro}, we leverage the fact that the Betti diagram is asymptotically pure.
 Since the Betti numbers of the pure diagrams have similar asymptotic behavior, we need only study the asymptotics of the pure diagram which dominates the decomposition, for which there are explicit formulas.